michalletocha6/ScrumProject/README.md

  ```
  * open intellij
  * go to File
+ * New
- * Open with existing sources
+ * Project from existing sources
  * choose folder with cloned repo
  * open it